M4-RAG: A Massive-Scale Multilingual Multi-Cultural Multimodal RAG: Languages

 \section{Languages}

-Table~\ref{tab:language_distribution} provides a comprehensive breakdown of the language included in $\methodname$.
-To ensure a rigorous evaluation of cross-lingual generalization, we selected languages spanning diverse language families (including Indo-European, Sino-Tibetan, Afro-Asiatic, Austronesian, Japonic, Koreanic, Niger-Congo, Turkic, and Uralic) and varying resource levels.
+Table~\ref{tab:language_distribution} provides a comprehensive breakdown of the languages included in $\methodname$, which ensure rigorous evaluation of cross-lingual generalization.
+The languages include diverse language families (such as Indo-European, Sino-Tibetan, Afro-Asiatic, Austronesian, Japonic, Koreanic, Niger-Congo, Turkic, and Uralic) and varying resource levels.

 We categorize languages based on the taxonomy proposed by \citet{joshi2020state}, ranging from Class 0 to Class 5.
 This allows us to analyze how RAG performance correlates with the language vitality.
 Notably, our benchmark includes significant coverage of low-resource languages (Classes 0--2) such as Oromo, Tigrinya, Sundanese, and Sinhala, which are often underrepresented in standard VQA benchmarks.